-Condition No. Condition / Requirement Comment / Finding Compliant Status & Recommendation PKCT Response/Action separately from oxidisers.
-The product was observed to be stored in accordance with the SDS requirements, however given the high environmental hazard PKCT could investigate the option of providing secondary containment for the tank to offer additional protection from accidental release to the harbour.
+Condition No. Condition / Requirement Comment / Finding Compliant Status & Recommendation PKCT Response/Action requirements, however given the high environmental hazard PKCT could investigate the option of providing secondary containment for the tank to offer additional protection from accidental release to the harbour.
 The 2015 / 2016 AEMR reported the following with regards to hazards monitoring: PKCT now has a dedicated, bunded storage area for used oily consumables to be placed prior to removal from site by a licence contractor.
 This was sighted during the site inspection.
 Regular environmental auditing is undertaken in the Main Store and Workshop areas to ensure compliance with relevant standards.
 The auditors sighted examples of Environmental Task Observation: Workshop and Store Areas dated 5.08.14; 26.02.15; 13.08.15; 23.03.16 and 17.11.16 as well as a screen shot of the EMS showing the list of 'Critical Task Observations' related to the Workshop and Store Area, the date, current stage (close, investigated) and assigned user.
 A review of this list confirmed observations were carried out regularly (usually at least monthly) during the audit period.
 During the 2015/2016 reporting period, PKCT engaged a consultant to identify and assess PKCT's current dangerous goods storage and handling processes for operational effectiveness and compliance to current legislation.
 The audit identified some improvement opportunities around storage/bunding of empty oil drums and a flocculent container.
 The auditors reviewed the report provided by Priority Group dated 09.02.16.
 It is noted this review was undertaken by a consultant associated with STOREMASTA, a dangerous goods / industrial storage sales company.
 In response, PKCT added the polymer storage tank at the Settlement Lagoon to its Aspects and Impacts register for ongoing tracking.
 PKCT continues to utilise a mobile refueling system for its plant machinery and does not store any fuel on site.
-The auditors confirmed this was still t include the item in the FY19 Capital Expenditure budget and implement the improvements during that financial year.
+The auditors confirmed this was still the case.
+FY19 Capital Expenditure budget and implement the improvements during that financial year.
 Action by: PKCT Environmental Specialist Completion Date: 1.
 Completion of review of secondary containment options 31/12/2017.
 2. Feasible option to be implemented during FY19 financial year.
-July 2018 Action Status: Complete.
+July 2020 Action Status: Complete.
 Investigations into area bunding and double shelled tanks are complete.
-DA 08_0009, ENVIRONMENTAL MANAGEMENT, MONITORING, AUDITING AND Preparation Preparation: Compliant Findings accepted
+As of end of FY20, funding has been transferred to other emerging projects associated with